Physics & Astrophysics

 Physics with Science Foundation Year [F303] or Astrophysics with Science Foundation Year [F513]

 If your qualifications are such that you cannot enter directly onto one of our 3-year BSc degree programmes, a 4-year degree with an integrated Science Foundation Year (SFY) at Keele may be an alternative.
 The SFY provides experience of the relevant scientific background, as well as development of practical, mathematical and study skills.
 These courses could be appropriate if, for example, you had not studied the sciences beyond GCSE, or if you are a mature student seeking to enter higher education.
-Successful completion of the integrated Foundation Year will allow you to progress onto the first year of the 3-year Dual/Combined Honours or the Single Honours programmes.
+Successful completion of the integrated Foundation Year will allow you to progress either onto the first year of the 3-year Combined Honours or the Single Honours programmes - there are different Foundation Year programmes and success criteria for the two routes.
 However, Foundation Years are administered separately and have their own entry requirements and admissions policies.
 For details and the appropriate contact for further information, please see the SFY webpages.

 OpenPlus: BSc Honours in Physics (or Astrophysics) and Mathematics

 The OpenPlus scheme is a partnership with the Open University that allows you to study a set of prescribed Physics and Mathematics modules with the OU on a part-time basis over two years.
-This forms the equivalent of the first year of a 3-year Dual Honours or Major Honours BSc degree in Physics with Mathematics or Astrophysics with Mathematics.
+This forms the equivalent of the first year of a 3-year Combined Honours BSc degree in Physics with Mathematics, or Astrophysics with Mathematics.
 Upon completion of the OU modules, you transfer to Keele to study Years 2 and 3 of the degree full-time.
 The total length of the course is therefore 4 years, and the final award is a BSc from Keele.
 Applications to OpenPlus do not go through UCAS but are made directly to the Physics & Astrophysics Admissions Tutor at Keele (see contact details below).
 Contact us for further information and see the OpenPlus webpages at the OU.

 If you have any questions about studying Physics or Astrophysics at Keele, contact